THE BRICKS AND BRICKWORK OF NORTHUMBERLAND AND DURHAM, 1650-1850

 By Neil Weightman

-Please see the NEWS page for full details
+Please see the News and Programme page on the Menu above for full details

 The first volume of Building Studies is no longer available to buy, but may be seen in many libraries.